 - Emotional intimacy.
 Sex is more than a physical act.
 Remind each other that it's also an opportunity for emotional connection, which builds closeness in a relationship.
 Try to take the pressure off of each other when it comes to having sexual intercourse or achieving orgasm.
 Enjoy touching each other, kissing and feeling physically and emotionally close.

 - Physical and emotional changes.
 Are physical changes, such as an illness, weight gain, changes after surgery or hormonal changes, affecting your sex life?
 Also address emotional factors that may be interfering with your ability to enjoy sexual activity, such as being under stress or feeling depressed.

 - Beliefs.
 Discuss your beliefs and expectations about sexuality.
 Consider whether misconceptions — such as the idea that women become less sexual after menopause — are affecting your sex life.

 How to handle differing sexual needs

 Sexual needs vary.
 Many factors can affect your sexual appetite, from stress, illness and aging to family, career and social commitments.
-Whatever the cause, differences in sexual desire between partners can sometimes lead to feelings of isolation or resentment.
+Whatever the cause, differences in sexual desire between partners can sometimes lead to feelings of isolation, frustration, rejection or resentment.
 Talk to your partner about:

 - Your intimacy needs.
 Intimacy is more than just sexual needs.
 Intimacy also includes emotional, spiritual, physical and recreational needs.
 If your emotional intimacy needs aren't being met, you may be less interested in sex.
 Think about what your partner could do to enhance your emotional intimacy, and talk about it openly and honestly.